 The College Preparatory Initiative seeks to have students complete a series of academic courses in high school that will prepare them to succeed in college as well as the workplace.
-The sequence includes courses in English, Mathematics, Science with Laboratory, Social Science, Foreign Language and Fine Art.
+The sequence includes courses in English, Mathematics, Laboratory Science, Social Science, Foreign Language and Fine Arts.